2024ACTL1101/Home/README.md

 # Actuarial Exam Pathways Comparison

 This table provides a detailed comparison of the subjects and exam codes between the Institute and Faculty of Actuaries (IFOA) and the Society of Actuaries (SOA).

-# IFOA and SOA Exam Equivalencies

-This table provides a detailed comparison of the subjects and exam codes between the Institute and Faculty of Actuaries (IFOA) and the Society of Actuaries (SOA).

 | IFOA Code | IFOA Subject                             | SOA Code         | SOA Subject                                                                                           |
 |-----------|------------------------------------------|------------------|-------------------------------------------------------------------------------------------------------|